almondtools/ctpunit/README.md

 ### equalTo

-The `equalTo` matcher returns **success** if the base and the argument are textually equal.
+The `equalTo` matcher returns **success** if the base and the argument are literally equal.
 In general this is whitespace-sensitive, yet the first and last newline get cut.

 ### evaluatesTo

-The `equalTo` matcher returns **success** if the base and the argument are textually equivalent.
+The `evaluatesTo` matcher returns **success** if the base and the argument are equivalent contents.
 This means that whitespace is compressed and trimmed:

 - inner whitespace sequences are reduces to `' '`
 - leading and trailing whitespace sequences are trimmed